-Certain prescription drugs, while often necessary to improve mental or physical health, often come with other unwanted and dangerous issues, especially when the medication is potentially habit forming and addictive.
+Certain prescription drugs are often necessary to improve mental or physical health although they sometimes come with other unwanted and dangerous issues, especially when the medication is potentially habit forming and addictive.

-Research from the National Institute on Drug Abuse (NIDA) shows that more than 17 percent of people taking benzodiazepines misuse them, and that the prescription drug is associated with substance abuse, mental disorders, and emergency room visits.
+Research from the National Institute on Drug Abuse (NIDA) shows that more than 17 percent of people taking benzodiazepines misuse them, and that these prescription drugs can be associated with substance abuse, mental disorders, and emergency room visits.

 What is Ativan (Lorazepam)?